 News & Events

-The University Band of Concordia University Chicago will perform a Christmas concert on Friday, Dec.
-1 at 8 p.m. in the Chapel of Our Lord on campus.
-Admission to the annual concert is free.
+The University Band of Concordia University Chicago will perform its annual fall concert on Friday, Sept.
+28. The free concert will begin at 8 p.m. in the University’s Werner Auditorium.

 Registration is now open for Concordia University Chicago’s annual Vi Messerli Memorial Lectures in Church Music.
 The event, held from Sunday, Oct.
 21 to Tuesday, Oct.
 23, features two concerts, a keynote address, choral reading sessions and many workshops to choose from.

 Concordia University Chicago has been nationally recognized for the value of the well-rounded education it provides, as well as its diverse student body, by U.S. News & World Report.
 In the magazine’s rankings released today, CUC was ranked as a Best Regional University – Midwest, Best Value – Regional Universities Midwest and listed for Best Ethnic Diversity – Regional Universities Midwest.

 Concordia University Chicago will host the 2018 Kindness 5K on Sunday, Sept.
 9 at Batavia Riverwalk (Houston St. & Island Ave.) in Batavia, IL, to celebrate and continue the life, love and light shared by Katie L. Kloess BA ’09, MA ’11.

 The Ferguson Art Gallery at Concordia University Chicago presents “Walk of Faith: Photographic Memories of Home in Tarimoro, Guanajuato, Mexico,” by Alvaro Nieto, a collection of sepia and black and white photographs; beautiful glimpses of the land, faces and spiritual journey of a culture of people.
 The free, public exhibit will run from Aug.
 27 to Sept.
 28.